alex8088/electron-vite/README.md

 ## Features

 - ⚡️ Inherit all the benefits of Vite and use the same way as [Vite](https://vitejs.dev).
 - 📦The main process, renderers and preload scripts are all built with Vite.
 - 🛠The main process, renderers and preload scripts Vite configuration combined into one file.
 - 💡Pre-configured for Electron, don't worry about configuration.
 - 🚀HMR for renderer processes.
+- 🔥The main process and preload scripts support hot reloading.
+- 🔌Easy to debug

 ## Usage